Crys-Chen/DPad/README.md

 (Latency: Inference Time for 50 samples.
 F: Flexible-Match Accuracy, S: Strict-Match Accuracy)

 ## 🔥 News!
-* Aug 19, 2025: We've released our paper on DPad!
+* Aug 19, 2025: We've released our paper on Arxiv!

 ## Contents
 - [🤔 How It Works](#-how-it-works)